dagawas/dagawas/README.md

 - 👋 Hi, I’m @dagawas
-- 👀 I’m interested in
+- 👀 I’m interested in front-end development
 - 🌱 I’m currently learning React
 -  📫 You can reach me on LinkedIn ( https://www.linkedin.com/in/dagmara-wasiewska/ )